 5. Investigate Dog-Friendly Beaches

-Spain has no shortage of excellent beaches, but when it comes to taking your dog to the beach, most of them are ruled out for summer holidays.
+Spain has no shortage of excellent beaches, but when it comes to taking your dog to the beach, most of them are ruled out for the summer holidays.

 During wintertime, dogs are usually allowed on most beaches.
 Just check for any signs or check what the locals are doing (which may involve ignoring signs).
 But come summertime, most beaches prohibit dogs.